openflighthpc/flight-deploy/README.md

   - id: conditional_question
     env: CONDITIONAL_QUESTION
     text: "conditional_question:"
-    type: conditional
+    type: boolean
     default: TRUE
     validation:
       type: bool    # remember that what is defined under the validation does not really matter but currently at least one validation item must be included
 ```
 For this kind of questions, only yes, y, no, or n a valid answers.

-Conditional questions can also have child questions.
-Simply use `true` or `false` as the value of the `where` option for the child questions of a conditional question.
+Boolean questions can also have child questions.
+Simply use `true` or `false` as the value of the `where` option for the child questions of a boolean question.

 ## Operation